inviqa/harness-go/docs/how-to-guides/add-benchmarks.md

 #### Example output

 This will help you determine what effect your changes have had on the performance of your application.
-The "old" time is the performance on your stable branch, whereas the "new" time is the branch that you started the `ws go bench compare` command.
+The "old" time is the performance on your stable branch, whereas the "new" time is the branch where you started the `ws go bench compare` command.

 ```
 name             old time/op  new time/op  delta